51st-Vfw/JAFDTC/doc/README.md

 - **Coordiante Format** &ndash; Selects the format (e.g., DMS, DDM) to use to display PoI coordiantes.

 Depending on the state of the system, commands may be disabled.
-For example, **Edit** is disabled when the selected PoI cannot be edited.
+For example, **Delete** is disabled when the selected PoI cannot be deleted.
+Right-clicking on a PoI or selection in the PoI list will display context menu allowing you to perform many of these commands on the selected PoIs.

 ### Editing Points of Interest

-The controls at the bottom of the page allow you to add or update user PoIs.
-Depending on the PoI's type, double-clicking on PoI in the list, or selecting a PoI and clicking on the **Edit** or **Duplicate to User** commands will populate the fields (name, tags, latitude, etc.) with the values from the PoI.

-> DCS and Campaign PoIs are read-only and cannot be edited.
-When editing a PoI of these types,
-> JAFDTC creates a User PoI copy of the point of interest and edits that.
+Clicking on a PoI copies its parameters to the PoI editor at the bottom of the page.
+The bottom button in the editor changes to,

+- **Clear** &ndash; Clears all values from the PoI editor and unselects the selected PoI in the PoI list.

+While the PoI editor has parameters from a PoI, you can update the parameters to make changes to the selected PoI.
+Once you make a change, the buttons in the editor change to,

+- **Update** &ndash; Saves the changes to the PoI to the database.
+- **Reset** &ndash; Resets any changes in the editor to match the last-saved version of the PoI.

+A red background and border indicates a field is invalid.
+You will not be able to update the PoI until it is error-free.

+To add a new PoI, first clear the editor and then enter the name, latitude, longitude, and elevation (tags are optional).
+Once you do so, the buttons in the editor change to,

-Based on context, the **Add** or **Update** button either adds a new User PoI to the database (if the PoI has a unique name) or updates an existing User PoI in the database.
+- **Add** &ndash; Adds a new PoI to the database with the specified values.
+On an add, JAFDTC will display a dialog allowing you to pick a campaign or user PoI type for the new PoI.

-> Using the **Copy to Campaign** command will add a copy of an existing PoI (User or DCS) to
-> a campaign.

-The **Clear**
-button clears the editor fields.
-Note that JAFDTC expects the PoI name to be unique within a type, campaign, and theater.
+- **Reset** &ndash; Resets the editor to an empty state.

+TODO

 ### Exporting Points of Interest